gkozlenko/node-video-lib/README.md

 ## Limitations

-**This library works only with MP4 video files encoded using H.264 video codec and AAC audio codec.**
+**This library works only with MP4 and FLV video files encoded using H.264 video codec and AAC audio codec.**

 ## Installation